 3. What is the difference between Certified and Classified positions?

-Certified positions are those that require a Teaching, Service, Leadership or certificate issued by the Georgia Professional Standards Commission.
+Certified positions require a Teaching, Service, Leadership, or certificate issued by the Georgia Professional Standards Commission.
 Employment contracts are generally issued for these positions.
 Please refer to www.gapsc.com for the certification requirements for certified positions.

 Classified positions are all other positions that require no state certificate for the position sought.
 Classified positions include the following: Bus Drivers, Bus Monitors, Custodians, Maintenance, School Nutrition, School Nurses, Physical and Occupational Therapists, Tudors, Clerical, and certain Directors, Assistant Directors, and Coordinators.
 These are employment-at-will positions.
 Contracts are not issued for these positions.